work12345678ani/capstone-demo/README.md

 ### Tests

 Pytest scripts are provided in the `backend/tests` directory.

+## Usage
+After starting the server, navigate to `http://localhost:8001`
+1. Enter the interviewee's name
+2. Specify the interview topic
+3. Validate the person's identity
+4. Review generated background, findings, and questions

 ## Thoughts
 - This project was made to get quick information and facts on a particular person and topic before interviewing them.